mqtt-tools/mqttwarn/README.md

 | `title`       |   O    | application title (dflt: pushover dflt) |
 | `priority`    |   O    | priority. (dflt: pushover setting)     |

-The pushover servive will accept either a simple mqtt message and post that to pushover.
-Or a json pauload can be passed to the service including 1 or 2 image types and an accompanying message.
+The pushover service will accept either a simple mqtt message and post that to pushover, or a json payload can be passed to the service including 1 of 2 image types and an accompanying message.

+The following payload is for a base 64 encoded image.
 ```json
  {
     "message": "text message to post",